pegasystems/offline-diagnostic-tool/README.md

+# **Pega Offline Diagnostic Tool**

+This project is diagnostic tool that helps find, identify and investigate problems present in **Pega Offline** applications.

 # Usage

 `pega-offline-diagnostic-tool.js` needs to be pasted into JavaScipt console as is then available as `PegaOfflineDiagnosticTool`

 Preparation:
 1. Open [Chrome inspector](chrome://inspect/#devices).
-If you don't see WebViews related to you app, :
+If you don't see WebViews related to you app:
     * make sure that `adb` daemon/service is running (type `adb devices` in system console)
-    * make sure your offline app has `Enable debugging` option checked in Mobile Channel
+    * make sure your offline app has `Enable debugging` option checked in **Mobile Channel**
 1. Click `inspect` under `pzPMCHiddenPortalTemplate` to open DevTools window.
-1. Copy the content of `offline-diagnostic-tool/dist/pega-offline-diagnostic-tool.js` script
+1. Copy the content of `pega-offline-diagnostic-tool.js` from latest release.
+(See [list of releases](https://github.com/pegasystems/offline-diagnostic-tool/releases))
 1. Paste the script cotent info JavaScript console in DevTools window.
 1. **Clear JS console** (otherwise console.log messages may not appear or appear in unexpected place)